atombender/Sublime-Switch-Window/README.md

 SwitchWindow
 ============

-An OSX-only Sublime Text 2 plugin for switching between open windows without having to open the Window menu.
+A Sublime Text 3 plugin for switching between open windows without having to open the Window menu.

-This plugin could be a lot simpler (and faster), but I ran into lots of problems trying to get it to work correctly on OSX.
-[This bug](http://www.sublimetext.com/forum/viewtopic.php?f=3&t=10691) led to a very ugly and platform-specific workaround.
+This plugin works around a [known issue](https://github.com/SublimeText/Issues/issues/444) with the API by using AppleScript.
+For that reason, it only works on OS X.

+On Mavericks, Sublime Text must be granted a permission to control windows.
+Open System Preferences, go to Security & Privacy, find Accessibility in the list, and make sure `Sublime Text` and `System Events` are both enabled.

 ### Install: ###

+Via Package Control:

+* Run `Package Control: Add Repository` command.
+* Enter the Git repository URL.

+Manually:

     # The path to Sublime Packages on OSX is usually /Users/{user}/Library/Application Support/Sublime Text 2/Packages/
     cd {SUBLIME_PACKAGES_PATH}